What is Tofie?

 Example Prompt:

-“If the invoice has a total discount, add it as a separate negative line item.
-For item-level discounts, use the final discounted price as the unit price.”
+“If there is a total discount, add it as a separate negative line item.
+For item‑level discounts, use the final discounted unit price.”

 6. Define Tax and VAT Rules